Back to blog

 Key Takeaways

-• Abstractions have a cost. — Every protocol, every layer, every indirection adds cognitive overhead.
-Make sure it's worth it.
+• Abstractions have a cost.: Every protocol, layer, and indirection adds overhead.

-• The domain layer is the most valuable part. — If you adopt only one thing from Clean Architecture, make it a framework-independent domain layer.
+• The domain layer is the most valuable part.: Adopt one thing: a domain layer with no framework imports.

-• Refactoring is not failure. — Starting simple and adding architecture as complexity grows is a valid strategy.
+• Refactoring is not failure.: Start simple and add architecture as complexity grows.

-• Test your business logic, not your architecture. — If your tests break every time you refactor, your architecture is coupling to the wrong things.
+• Test your business logic, not your architecture.: If tests break on every refactor, they're coupled to the wrong things.

 Architecture is a tool, not a goal.
-Use it to serve your team and your product, not the other way around.
+Use it to serve your team and product.